m-onofri/treehouse-techdegree-project-4/README.md

 * You win the game when you guess all the letters and the whole phrase is revealed.
 * You lost the game when you make 5 incorrect guesses.

 ## Code organization

 The app is managed by several classes.

 The main class is **Game**, which coordinates the creation, the update and the closure of the game.

 The gameboard is composed of 3 main parts: the sentence, the keyboard and the scoreboard.

-Their creation, visualization and updating of these three parts is managed by three different classes, respectively **Phrase**, **KeyBoard** and **ScoreBoard**.
+The creation, visualization and updating of these three parts is managed by three different classes, respectively **Phrase**, **KeyBoard** and **ScoreBoard**.
-Since these three classes share some features, all of them implement the **Board** interface.
+Since these three classes share some specific features, all of them implement the **Board** interface.

-More precisely, **Phrase** and **KeyBoard** are *collections*, respectively of Letter and Key objects.
+**Phrase** and **KeyBoard** are *collections*, respectively of Letter and Key objects.

-The **Letter** and **Key** classes have the task of displaying the single letter in the phrase and the single key in the keyboard, respectively.
+The **Letter** and **Key** classes are responsible of displaying the single letter in the phrase and the single key in the keyboard, respectively.
 They also keep track of the player's choices during the game.

 Since both refer to alphabetic characters, they extend the *abstract class* **Char**.

 ## Additional features

 * Add keyboard functionality: the player can use the computer keyboard to enter guesses.
 * Add some animations using the Animate.css library.
 * Prevent phrase repetition when the player click the "Play Again" button.

 ## Cross-browser consistency